liberland/laws/drafting/consolidated/judical-process-law.md

 ### Article 19: Warrants

 #### Section 1: Authority to Issue Warrants
-A judge may issue a warrant upon a showing of probable cause, supported by oath or affirmation, and particularly describing the place to be searched and the persons or things to be seized.
+A Judge may issue a warrant upon a showing of probable cause, supported by oath or affirmation, and particularly describing the place to be searched and the persons or things to be seized.

 #### Section 2: Types of Warrants